Skip to main content

 VariableDescriptionExample

-DEPLOYSTACK_REGISTRATION_TOKENJWT registration token from admin (required for initial satellite pairing)deploystack_satellite_global_eyJhbGc...
+DEPLOYSTACK_REGISTRATION_TOKENJWT registration token from admin (required for initial pairing)deploystack_satellite_global_eyJhbGc...

 Troubleshooting